 CRM integration with ERP

-To achieve a high client satisfaction rate, you need to make sure that all your departments work well and exchange data with each other.
+To achieve high client retention, you need to make sure that all your departments have access to client data.
 For example, data on the quality and speed of delivery methods collected by your logistics department may have an impact on the overall client satisfaction rate.
 For data collection, you will need CRM ERP integration.
 Forbytes can help you integrate your ERP solution with a CRM system and ensure that all your teams work in sync for the common goal.

 Project management integration with ERP

 Project management software is used to facilitate cooperation and work within a team.
-Integrate project management software with ERP software and get numerous benefits.
+You can integrate project management software with ERP software and get numerous benefits.
 You will see how task completion affects your business functions and operations.
-What’s more, your team will use the insights from enterprise resource planning software to prioritize tasks for a team managed in the project management tool.
+What’s more, your team will use the insights from ERP system integration to prioritize tasks for a team managed in the project management tool.

 EDI integration with ERP

-An electronic data interchange (EDI) system is used for exchanging business-related data with external stakeholders.
-The stakeholders can include partners, suppliers, distributors, and more.
-The data that are interchanged includes transaction, delivery, supply order, stock level data, etc. But for an EDI system to transfer data across channels, it should pull these data out from the source.
+An electronic data interchange (EDI) system is used for exchanging business data with external stakeholders.
+The stakeholders can include partners, suppliers, distributors, and other decision-makers.
+The data exchanged includes transaction, delivery, supply order, stock level data, etc. But for an EDI system to transfer data across channels, the data should be extracted from one, centralized source.
 ERP platform can be this source of real-time data for EDI solutions.

 EAM integration with ERP